 Your performance level will be vastly improved by having the right board and you will have a better time out on the water when your board will work for you instead of against you.

 There are some choices here, however, which might feel overwhelming for some.
-After all, what makes up the best wakesurf board?
+After all, what makes up the perfect wakesurf board?

 You will need to think carefully about your skill level, your needs, and even how many times you have been out on the water.